How to Hire the Best Snow Removal Service After Searching ‘Snow Removal Near Me’

 - Where can I leave a review or testimonial?

 - Are you able to come back later in the event of more snowfall?

-Hiring a snow removal service can be a confusing process, especially if you’ve never done so before.
+Hiring a snow removal service can be a confusing process, especially if a homeowner has never done so before.
 Answers to some common questions about services for snow removal can help make that process easier.

 Q. What is the going rate for snow removal?

 For the DIY homeowner, it can cost anywhere between $15 and $2,300 to purchase the necessary equipment, which can include shovels, plows, and blowers.
-On the other hand, if you opt to hire a professional, costs will vary based on driveway size and the professional’s fixed rates.
-Alternatively, companies may charge a flat rate per visit that ranges between $35 to $60.
+On the other hand, if a homeowner opts to hire a professional, costs will vary based on driveway size and the professional’s fixed rates.
+Alternatively, companies may charge a flat rate per visit that ranges between $25 and $75.